Here's What President Trump Achieved Since His First 100 Days

 • The effort to repeal the Affordable Care Act collapsed.
 A last-ditch move to pass a "skinny repeal" of Obamacare failed in the Senate when Republican Sens.
 John McCain, Susan Collins and Lisa Murkowski voted against it.

-• Trump announced via twitter that transgender Americans would be barred from military service.
+• Trump announced that transgender Americans would be barred from military service.
 Citing "tremendous medical costs and disruption," Trump said that transgender people would no longer be able to serve in the military "in any capacity."
-The move drew condemnation from a number of military leaders.

 • The White House backed a bill to cut legal immigration in half.
 Trump announced his support for the RAISE Act, which would cut legal immigration in half by 2027, but it faces an uncertain future in the Senate.